Acme Brick and TCU: A Century-Long Partnership

 In the article, Todd Waldvogel, associate vice chancellor for facilities and campus planning, said the fluctuation in brick color — the tans, creams and beiges — harkens to the early days of construction when a kiln changed the brick’s color, adding warmth and depth.

-Since then, the brickmaking process and kiln technology have evolved, but TCU still relies on intentional changes in hue to keep a universal feel among buildings.
+Since then, the brickmaking process and kiln technology have evolved.
+But TCU still relies on intentional changes in hue to keep a universal feel among buildings.
 The current recipe involves drilling, mixing, drying and heating, a process that changes the chemical composition of the clay, something Knautz likened to turning sand into glass.

 The TCU Brand